 How Does It Work?

 If you’re seriously considering renting out your home, you should go online and check out the site.
-Look at other places for rent around where you live in order to figure out how much you would be able to charge.
+Look at other places for rent around where you live to figure out how much you would be able to charge.

 The next thing you need to decide is what kind of rental you want to offer.
-Some people decide to rent out their homes when they go on long vacations while others rent out their basement suites or spare rooms all year around.
+Some people decide to rent out their homes when they go on long vacations while others rent out their basement suites or spare rooms all year round.
 Others have rental properties that they transition from traditional rentals to Airbnb rentals.
 For those concerned about privacy, renting out a spare room would mean that you would have to be comfortable sharing your space with other people.
 Renting out your whole home while you’re on vacation, would mean you would have to take some steps to safeguard your privacy while you’re away.

-One of the good things about Airbnb is that unlike other sites that just allow for reviews of hosts, Airbnb allows hosts to review guests.
+One of the good things about Airbnb is that, unlike other sites that just allow for reviews of hosts, Airbnb allows hosts to review guests.
 This will give you some idea of what kind of people you are welcoming into your space.
 Unfortunately, this isn’t perfect.
-Some people can have great reviews elsewhere and be a bad guest when they stay at your place.
+Some people can have great reviews elsewhere and be a bad guests when they stay at your place.
 Also, with so many new users coming on board, there could be a lot of people trying to rent your place who don’t have reviews.